 Title 26 › Subtitle Subtitle A— Income Taxes › Chapter 1— NORMAL TAXES AND SURTAXES › Subchapter B— Computation of Taxable Income › Part III— ITEMS SPECIFICALLY EXCLUDED FROM GROSS INCOME › § 139G

-Allows an Alaska Native corporation to sign away in writing future payments it would get under the Alaska Native Claims Settlement Act (including Village Corporation payments under section 7(j), 43 U.S.C.
-1606(j)) to a Settlement Trust before the corporation actually receives them.
-If the assignment is made in writing first, the corporation does not count those payments as gross income.
-The Settlement Trust counts the payments as gross income when it receives them, and they keep the same tax character they would have had in the corporation.
-The assignment must describe the amount clearly (a percent or a fixed dollar amount), say how long it lasts (forever or for a set time), and say if it can be revoked.
-The corporation cannot take a deduction for those amounts under section 247.
-Native Corporation — meaning given in section 646(h).
-Settlement Trust — meaning given in section 646(h).
+An Alaska Native Corporation can sign over payments it is owed under the Alaska Native Claims Settlement Act to a Settlement Trust without paying income tax on them.
+The exclusion works only if the assignment is in writing and the corporation has not already received the money.
+Instead, the Settlement Trust reports the payments as income when it actually receives them, and the income keeps the same character it would have had in the corporation's hands.
+The assignment must describe what is being transferred with reasonable particularity, either as a percentage of payments or a fixed dollar amount, and must state how long it lasts and whether it can be revoked.
+The corporation cannot also take a deduction for the assigned amounts.

 Full Legal Text